Linrad home page.

 The radio hardware needed for Linrad is just a linear receiver.
 A combination of amplifiers, frequency mixers and filters.
 An ordinary SSB receiver is one example of a linear receiver.
 A general discussion on radio receivers might shed more light (or confusion) about what is required to prepare the signal before it is converted to digital form.

-Linrad uses the parallel port to control external hardware.
+Linrad may use the parallel port to control external hardware.
 One pin is clock, one is data and the remaining pins can be used to select what device the data is for.
 This hardware control is intended to control frequency synthesizers, antenna rotors and any other hardware one might like to have under computer control.

 Making the PC quiet.
 The standard PC computer radiates at VHF frequencies.
 This link shows some images of how I made my PC computer quiet by putting it into a box with filters on all wires that pass through the wall of the box.